rnielikki/Patapon-Info/pac/_build/md/setbossnodamage.md

 # setBossNoDamage

-Set the boss invincible or not.
+Marks the boss as invincible or not.
+The damage amount is still displayed, but does not take actual damage.

 ## Code Information